HOBIE B.O.S. ANCHORED BY POWER-POLE® TAKES ON THE MIGHTY MISSISSIPPI

 “I’m really excited to get back to these waters,” said Snyders, who agrees with McWhorter that the water may be lower than usual but says that shouldn’t put a hurt on the fishing.
 “Conditions seem to be stabilizing so I’m expecting the action will be pretty good.
 I plan to do a little extra pre-fishing to explore some parts of the river I haven’t tried before, mix things up a bit, and try to focus more on the smallmouths.
 I think with the water a bit low some of my favorite backwater shallow spots might not be as much in play as usual, so it might be easier to find the smallies in deeper pocket water or areas of current on the main river.”

-Like Snyders, Burish recommends anglers new to these waters bring a variety of lures and be prepared to change on the fly.
-“I’m sure frogs will generate some strikes, but maybe not as many as usual, so be ready to work the current and around open water structure like barges and laydowns,” he advised.
+Like Snyders, Burish recommends anglers new to these waters or just learning how to fish for bass, to bring a variety of lures, and be prepared to change on the fly.
+“I’m sure frogs will generate some strikes, but maybe not as many as usual, so be ready to work the current and around open water structures like barges and laydowns,” he advised.
 “Even with the river running low, there’s plenty of productive water here but you may have to dig a little deeper to find it this year.
 I have an electronics package that is a huge help because the river is so unique in that small drops often hold a lot of fish.
 It’s super accurate, reads very well on these waters, and the side-imaging feature allows me to find small contour changes other anglers miss.
 It really can be a difference-maker when conditions are tough.”

 Shallow water or not, McWhorter expects this year’s La Crosse event to be an exciting one, noting there’s more on the line than just the tourney championship.
 “We’ll have significant payouts to the top 10% of the field as always,” he said, “and the top three non-qualified anglers will punch their tickets to the Hobie Tournament of Champions (T.O.C) at Lake Eufaula, Alabama, November 12 – 14.
 All-important points toward Angler of the Year (A.O.Y.) presented by FarWide, the Outdoor Access App, will be distributed to the top 100 competitors, and the largest bass of the two-day tournament will earn a $400 check for the Bassin’ Big Bass Award.
 Also up for grabs is the Dakota Lithium Power Move award, which recognizes the angler with the greatest leap up the leader board from Day 1 to Day 2.
 That prize is a Dakota Power Box with a 10-amp lithium battery.
 As always at these tournaments, anglers are going to have to work really hard to finish in the top ten spots – but we’ll make sure all that effort pays off.”